Akhilaraghavan/promotion-engine/README.md

 - Logging and Exception handling is basic and there is scope for improvement
 - There is no Dependency injection used in the tests or the CartCheckoutMain.
 This is also a good consideration for improvement
-- PMD run locally and the code does not have cyclomatic complexity.
+- PMD run locally to check cyclomatic complexity.
 I have not included the maven maven-pmd-plugin as the build time can increase due to dependencies download.
 The following ruleSets were applied
 ````